SueMottet/World_Weather_Analysis/README.md

 1. Using the Google Directions API, create a travel itinerary that shows the route between four cities chosen out of the vacation set of destinations.
   * Create four DataFrames, one for each city on the itinerary
   * Retrieve the latitudes and longitudes for each of the four cities
-  * Create a direction layer map between the cities and the travel map
+  * Create a direction layer map between the cities on the travel map
   * Save an image of the map
-3. Create a marker map with a pop-up markers for each city on the itinerary.
+2. Create a marker map with a pop-up markers for each city on the itinerary.
 Each marker has the following information:
   * Hotel name
   * City
   * Country